-- You should decide on a mark for Content and Language separately. - Content points are listed below. - Language covers organisation and coherence, and range and accuracy of language.
+- You should decide on a mark for Content and Language separately. - Content points are listed below. - This paper has two aspects of Content in the task.
+If only one aspect is successfully addressed, then a maximum of 4 marks can be awarded for Language. - Language covers organisation and coherence, and range and accuracy of language.
 When deciding on a mark for Language, first gain an impression of the response, then focus on the level descriptors in order to decide on the best fit.
-If all three bullet points within the band are fulfilled then it is likely that you will award the higher mark within that band. - If the response exceeds 90 words, a maximum of 4 marks can be awarded for Language.
+If all three bullet points within the band are fulfilled then it is likely that you will award the higher mark within that band. - If the response exceeds 120 words, a maximum of 6 marks can be awarded for Language.